utilise/utilise/README.md

 ## [![Coverage Status](https://coveralls.io/repos/utilise/set/badge.svg?branch=master)](https://coveralls.io/r/utilise/set?branch=master) [![Build](https://api.travis-ci.org/utilise/set.svg)](https://travis-ci.org/utilise/set) set

-Takes an atomic diff and applies it to an object, updating the internal log (if [versioned](https://github.com/pemrouz/versioned/issues/1)), and emitting a standardised change event (if emitterified).
-An atomic diff is an object in the format `{ type, key, value }` where type can be either of `add | update | remove`.
+Takes an atomic diff and applies it to an object, updating the internal log, and emitting a standardised change event (if emitterified).
+An atomic diff is an object in the format `{ type, key, value, time }` where type can be either of `add | update | remove`.

 ```js
 set({ key, value, type })(object)